ENJOY FREE SHIPPING ON U.S. ORDERS OVER $100

 February 27, 2019

 Chamomile is an amazing herb.
 While most of us are familiar with it as a non-caffeinated tea option, it is so much more.
 This underestimated little flower is actually a medicinal powerhouse, and has been long used in herbal medicine.
-A full list of all the uses of chamomile would grow quite long, so we’ve culled together just a few reasons to keep this plant around as part of your “kitchen medicine cabinet.”
+A full list of all the uses of chamomile would grow quite long, so we’ve gathered together just a few reasons to keep this plant around as part of your “kitchen medicine cabinet.”

 Soothes Inflammation and Irritation: Chamomile has strong anti-inflammatory properties and is excellent for bringing down swelling of any cause.
 If the skin under your eyes is puffy, place cooled, wet chamomile tea bags over the eyes to work wonders.
 This also works if your eye area is swollen from allergies or infection.
 Place the flowers anywhere on the skin where inflammation is present to shrink the swelling.

 Promotes Relaxation: This is a great herb to relax nervous tension and irritable moods in anyone from infants to adults—as herbalist Matthew Woods says, it is great for “babies of all ages.”
 Chamomile contains compounds that are mildly sedative and have been shown to decrease anxiety as well.
 Try a nice, warm cup of tea for this.
 It really helps you to unwind at the end of the day and prepare your nervous system for peaceful sleep.